Tunetown/RoomMap/README.md

 # RoomMap
-EXPERIMENTAL - Room Pressure Mapper
+Room Pressure Mapper for analysis of REW (Room EQ Wizard) measurement series across a room.

+See Main.java for details.
+This is in experimental state.